Globalization Good or Bad

 How it works

-Globalization is defined as the process by which geographic boundaries have been transcended by increased technical progress.
-It is the development of a one world market place, or worldwide economic ecosystem governed by the interconnectivity of individual component economic units.
-Globalization is a set of processes, rather than an end situation representing the unrelenting erosion of all barriers to free trade, increasing worldwide economic integration.
+Globalization is defined as the process by which geographic boundaries have been transcended by increased technological progress.
+It is the development of a one-world marketplace or a worldwide economic ecosystem governed by the interconnectivity of individual component economic units.
+Globalization involves a set of processes, rather than an end situation, representing the unrelenting erosion of all barriers to free trade and increasing worldwide economic integration.

 Need a custom essay on the same topic?